Library & IT

 Cornell University Library is rolling out services to give scholars and researchers access to physical collections and continues to provide enhanced online resources for Cornell students and faculty.
-Students will be able to reserve study space in Cornell Libraries and other campus facilities using the Cornell Chatter website or app.
-The "Book a Study Space" system is expected to be available near the start of the semester.
+Students can reserve physically distanced, quiet study spaces in different library locations through the “Book a Study Space” in Cornell Chatter.
+See more updates on the Cornell University Library website.

 Where do faculty get assistance with classroom technology?